Building from scratch is like laying the foundation to your home. Done incorrectly, it's just a matter of time before the whole thing crumbles.

 On the flip side though, if the site is just a personal work portfolio or blog, this process can be fairly straightforward (unless you’re like me and can’t make up your mind about design elements).
 So as the name suggests, product websites are centered around produced items or professional services.

-Building Affiliate Websites
+Building Affiliate Websites to Sell

-Thankfully, a lot has changed since 2006, and in 2010 there are several other design options.
+Thankfully, a lot has changed since 2006, and in 2012 there are several other design options.
 Just remember with affiliate marketing that design is not the primary focus.

-Building Membership Websites
+Building Membership Websites to Sell

 With content-based membership sites, you are taking material you’ve produced like training or how-to videos, compiling it in one location, protecting it with a membership script, then charging people for access.
-A perfect example would be our very own Buying & Selling Websites Training Program.
+A perfect example would be our very own Buying & Selling Websites Membership Program.

 Successful content-based membership sites answer yes to two key questions: